-A known security issue (CVE-2016 - 0603) that affects many applications (from web browsers to antivirus products, and a host of others) can be exploited by "teasing" a .dll.broken chain
+A known security issue (CVE-2016 - 0603) that affects many applications (from web browsers to antivirus products, and a host of others) can be exploited by "teasing" a .dll.

 The technique is called DLL side-loading or hijacking and uses DLLs that have the same name as the original in specific locations on the target file system.

-This type of attack is very old and allows the violation of legitimate applications by deceiving users.
-The technique was used a lot by software.
-Let's say, a crack for Adobe Photoshop, which has been around for years now is amtlib.dll.olly DLL
+This type of attack is very old and allows for violation of legitimate applications by deceiving users.
+The technique was used too much by software crackers.
+Let's say, a crack for Adobe Photoshop that has been released for years now is amtlib.dll.

 This file is an application file.
 But crackers can only switch a single byte, and they can activate the program!